 The First Week

-Go on demand feeding.
-Nurse at the first signs of hunger (stirring, rooting, hands in mouth)–don’t wait until baby is crying.
-Allow baby unlimited time at the breast when sucking actively, then offer the second breast.
+Go on-demand feeding.
+Nurse at the first signs of hunger (stirring, rooting, hands in mouth)–don’t wait until the baby is crying.
+Allow the baby unlimited time at the breast when sucking actively, then offer the second breast.
 Some newborns are excessively sleepy at first–wake baby to nurse if 2 hours (during the day) or 4 hours (at night) have passed without nursing.

-- Baby has dark coloured urine after day 3 (should be pale yellow to clear)
+- dark coloured urine after day 3 (should be pale yellow to clear)

-- Baby has dark coloured stools after day 4 (should be mustard yellow, with no meconium)
+- dark coloured stools after day 4 (should be mustard yellow, with no meconium)

-- Baby has fewer wet/soiled diapers or nurses less frequently than the goals listed here
+- fewer wet/soiled diapers or nurses less frequently than the goals listed here

-- You has symptoms of mastitis (sore breast with fever, chills, flu-like aching)
+- or if you have symptoms of mastitis (sore breast with fever, chills, flu-like aching)

-Get Singapore Lactation Bakes’s Cookies 1-2 weeks in advance and put in your hospital bag.
+Get Singapore Lactation Bakes’s Cookies 1-2 weeks in advance and put them in your hospital bag.
 Skin to skin and latch baby immediately after birth and you may start having the lactation cookies.
-10-12 cookies per day promotes more let downs or fuller breast.
-Pump or latch baby immediately when you feel the let downs or fuller breast to encourage more milk productions.
+10-12 cookies per day promote more letdowns or fuller breasts.
+Pump or latch baby immediately when you feel the let downs or fuller breast to encourage more milk production.

 Weeks Two through Six

 Frequent nursing in the early weeks is important for establishing a good milk supply.
-Most newborns need to nurse 8 – 12+ times per day (24 hours).
+You should be breastfeeding your newborn 8 – 12+ times per day (24 hours).
 You CAN’T nurse too often—you CAN nurse too little.

-Nurse at the first signs of hunger (stirring, rooting, hands in mouth) and don’t wait until baby is crying.
-Allow baby unlimited time at the breast when sucking actively, then offer the second breast.
-Some newborns are excessively sleepy, wake baby to nurse every 2 hours during the day or 4 hours during the night if baby doesn’t wake up to nurse.
-Once baby has established a good weight gain pattern, you can stop waking baby and nurse on baby’s cues alone.
+Nurse at the first signs of hunger (stirring, rooting, hands in mouth) and don’t wait until the baby is crying.
+Allow the baby unlimited time at the breast when sucking actively, then offer the second breast.
+Some newborns are excessively sleepy, wake the baby to nurse every 2 hours during the day or 4 hours during the night if the baby doesn’t wake up to nurse.
+Once the baby has established a good weight gain pattern, you can stop waking the baby and nurse on the baby’s cues alone.